Land0fChocolate/NewEmeraldRomHack/README.md

 - Level up requirements of many Pokemon have been tweaked.
 Starters evolve a little later.
 Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier (TODO: list them below).
 - Steven is back to being champion and Wallace back to being a gym leader.
 - Prof Birch is chased by a Poochyena instead of a Zigzagoon, just like in Ruby/Sapphire.
-- Map changes, including new areas to explore that have new Pokemon.
+- Map changes, including new areas to explore that have new Pokemon (post game).
-- Graphical updates to overworld sprites and environments.
+- Graphical updates to existing overworld sprites and environments.
+- New overworld sprites and graphics.
 - Various story changes.
 Includes aspects from ORAS.
 - Gym Leaders do more:
 	- Roxanne trades evolution stones for fossils.
+	- Brawly can give a random shard daily.
 - Item changes: Quick Claw now increases speed by 10% when user is below 50% health.
 - New Items:
 	- Super Vitamins (Adding 100 EVs per use)
+- Deoxys is able to change forms by interacting with meteorites in the overworld.

 # New Abilities